baranov1ch/connect-sdch/README.md

 Uses [sdch](https://github.com/baranov1ch/node-sdch) module inside.

 Keep in mind, that it is to accurate in all aspects.
+For instance:

-For instance, Chromium already supports SDCH-over-HTTPS as it is now considered to not introduce additional risks.
+* Chromium already supports SDCH-over-HTTPS as it is now considered to not introduce additional risks.

+* Chromium does not support comma separated port list.
+Use multiple headers.

+* Chromium downloads only the first dictionary from `Get_Dictionary` header.

 ## Example